Vidxyz/paypoc/docs/invariants.md

 **Rationale:** Prevents duplicate processing of financial transactions, which could lead to incorrect balances or double charges.

+**Design Decision:**
+- Idempotency keys follow Stripe's model: client supplies, payments service forwards unchanged, ledger enforces.
-**Design Decision:** Idempotency keys should be enforced at the ledger service boundary, not in the payments service.
+- Idempotency keys should be enforced at the ledger service boundary, not in the payments service.
 This ensures that even if the payments service retries, the ledger will not process duplicates.

 ---